Logo

 You empty and inspect the dishwasher (Source: AZParts)

-4.2 Turn Off Power for Safety
+5.2 Turn Off Dishwasher Power for Safety

-You prioritize safety by turning off the power to the appliance and locate your home’s circuit breaker and switch off the breaker connected to your dishwasher.
+You prioritize safety by turning off the power to the dishwasher and locate your home’s circuit breaker and switch off the breaker connected to your dishwasher.
 This precaution is essential in any cleaning involving electrical components and water.
 Following these dishwasher safety tips will protect you from accidental shocks as you disconnect the dishwasher and begin disassembly.

 Turn Off Power for Safety